 Skip to main content

 An event is an action your customer takes while using your product or service.
 For example, making an API call, uploading a file, or using storage space are all events.
 Each event uses some amount of a metric.
 This metric usage affects your billing.
-You must record each event’s metric usage with PayPal.
+You need to record each event’s metric usage with PayPal.
 PayPal uses this data to track usage and calculate charges.
 This process of recording usage is called metering.
 An event connects the following entities:

 • The customer’s subscription that determines their pricing plan and billing cycle.